 Teacher Training and Research Observation Rooms

-Educare Arizona serves as a training ground for 28 – 30 teacher candidates per year in the field of early childhood development.
+Educare Arizona serves as a training ground for teacher candidates each year in the field of early childhood development.
 One observation room is designed to allow teachers-in-training and university researchers the unique opportunity to observe both an infant-toddler and a preschool classroom at the same time.

 Parent Resource Library and Community Rooms